Klantinteractie-Servicesysteem/Openpub/README.md

 ```

 ## Security
-We use [Grype](https://github.com/anchore/grype) as a scanning tool for containers
+We use [Grype](https://github.com/anchore/grype) as a scanning tool for containers as a [action](https://github.com/marketplace/actions/anchore-container-scan) in our git workkflow.